senzing-garage/knowledge-base/HOWTO/install-senzing-with-local-rpm.md

-# Install Senzing with local RPM
+# How to install Senzing with local RPM

 ## Overview